cplr/fallout-4-perkolator/README.md

 1. Run "python perkolator.py"
 2. Set your SPECIAL skills up top
 3. Select a Perk from the 'Available' list
-4. In the Details section, set a priority for the selected Perk's first Rank.
+4. In the Details section, set a priority for the selected Perk's first Rank (from -1 to 11).
 You can also set a different priority for different Perk ranks.
 A priority of -1 (the default value) will inherit the priority from other ranks of that perk.
 5. Click "Show Optimized Build"

 ## But I already have some Perks chosen!